 (Given the COVID-19 pandemic, awarded fellows will likely have until December 31, 2022 to complete their research.)

 The Palestinian American Research Center (PARC) announces its 22nd annual U.S. research fellowship competition for research that will contribute to Palestinian Studies.
 Applicants must be doctoral students or scholars who have earned their PhD and must be U.S. citizens.

-- Research must contribute to Palestinian studies.
-Any area of Palestinian studies will be considered, including the humanities, social sciences, economics, law, health and applied sciences.
+- Research must contribute to Palestinian Studies.
+Any field of research will be considered, including the arts, humanities, social sciences, economics, law, health, and applied sciences.
 Purely scientific research is not eligible for this fellowship competition.